These easy cake decorating ideas will give you impressive results without using a piping bag! The easiest cake decorating tips, ever!

 -chunky filling, like a sweet coconut as used in German chocolate cakes

--plain powdered sugar glaze (only for top)
+-plain powdered sugar dusting (only for top)

 STEP 3.
 Garnish and decorate.
 Here are some examples:

-Never underestimate the power of powdered sugar.
+Never underestimate the power of powdered/confectioner’s sugar.
 This cake decorating tutorial would be amiss in not including powdered sugar!
 A little sprinkling on almost any dessert or baked good just makes it say, “I’m just so much better now!” like on this semla.

 Biscuits, Cookies, Wafers Etc.

 Tying a ribbon around the cakes isn’t necessary, however it’s nice to know that none of the ladyfingers can fall off, and I think it just looks lovely, as you can see in the photo below.
-I used Italian ladyfingers, but you can use soft ladyfingers (French) or any type of cookie or biscuit which can line the perimeter of the cake; pirouette cookies are another great choice.
+I used Italian ladyfingers, but you can use Brossard Pastry Biscuits – 10.58 ozsoft ladyfingers (French) or any type of cookie or biscuit which can line the perimeter of the cake; pirouette cookies are another great choice.

 Such as strawberries, raspberries, blueberries, grapes, cherries, etc., any fruit that won’t turn brown, and as you can see, even just three strawberries are enough to dress up a cake.

-Other Decorating Ideas
+Other Easy Cake Decorating Ideas

 -sprinkles, but unless it’s a children’s cake, I’d advise holding off on the rainbow kind (just my opinion, btw)